AI learns how to dribble a basketball

 Researchers at Carnegie Mellon University and DeepMotion, a California-based “motion intelligence” startup founded in 2014, have developed a physics-based system that learns dribbling skills from basketball players’ real-life movements.

-“This research opens the door to simulating sports with skilled virtual avatars,” Liu, the report’s lead author, told EurekaAlert.
+“This research opens the door to simulating sports with skilled virtual avatars,” Libin Liu, the report’s lead author, told EurekaAlert.
 “The technology can be applied beyond sport simulation to create more interactive characters for gaming, animation, motion analysis, and in the future, robotics.”

 The two teams employed a deep reinforcement learning model — an AI system that mirrors the ways humans respond to environments — in training a basketball-dribbling avatar, setting it loose on a virtual court for trials that numbered in the millions.